 Because the animal studies found that xanthan was harmless, very few human studies have been carried out.

 Those that have been carried out used much larger quantities of xanthan in the diet than would be generally eaten.

 The main side effects appear to be increased gas, greater stool output and an altered gut bacterial composition (to those that could produce more hydrogen gas and short chain fatty acids).

 If like me, you would like to try something different to xanthan gum in your gluten-free baking then here are some alternatives.

 This is my favourite substitute, and is entirely natural.
 It’s the husk (outer coating) of the plantago ovata seed and is a great source of dietary fibre.

 Up until now I have always used the ground psyllium husk (so it’s a powder), but I’m finding it hard to find so have started to use just the husk (which is working fine).

-You’ll find it in health food shops, on Amazon and marketed as various natural laxatives too!
+You’ll find it in health food shops, on Amazon (affiliate link) and marketed as various natural laxatives too!